adutbeny/Usask-GeoGuessr/README.md

 ## Installing & Running

-To install the game, simply download the .jar file from the main branch of this git repository and run it.
+To install and run the game, your own instances of google maps API, MySQL database are required to maintain scores and use the map.
+Fill in this information after creating newfile config.template under src/main/resources.
+Use the config.properties.template under resources to build your file.
+Create a .jar file and run the application.

 No other dependencies should be needed.

-## Example Run

 ## Architecture